mmuldorf/Induction/README.md

 ## Roadmap

 Induction is already quite useful, but there's a long way to go before it's ready for a public release--let alone a beta.
-After a brief hiatus, it's now steadily being developed, so you should be able to
+After a brief hiatus, it's now steadily being developed, so you should be able to see regular progress.

 To get a better idea of what's planned, here's a list of features expected to ship before an official release (tentative / less likely features indicated by †):